pdvr99/PEM_With_DDPG_Regulation/README.md

 # PEM_With_DDPG_Regulation

-This paper focuses on maintaining the oxygen excess ratio within the Proton Exchange Membrane (PEM) Fuel Cells using Deep Deterministic Policy Gradient (DDPG) algorithms to fine-tune PID controllers that actually help correct the oxyge excess ratio to its desired value.
+This paper focuses on maintaining the oxygen excess ratio within the Proton Exchange Membrane (PEM) Fuel Cells using Deep Deterministic Policy Gradient (DDPG) algorithms to fine-tune PID controllers that actually help correct the oxygen excess ratio to its desired value.

 The papers I used for this paper are as follows...